LethalCompanyCommunity/ModdingWiki/docs/dev/fundamentals/patching-code.md

 On.GameNetcodeStuff.PlayerControllerB.Update += MyPatch;
 ```
 ::: info
-`PlayerControllerB` is the script that controls the player in Lethal Company.
+`PlayerControllerB` is the class/script that controls all player characters in Lethal Company.
+It is defined under the `GameNetcodeStuff` namespace.
 `Update` is a method which executes on every frame, which `PlayerControllerB` implements.
 This is a method provided by the [MonoBehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) class in Unity.
 :::
 ::: tip